8hodgsonkh/OSF_860C/README.md

-This repository is a fork of mstrens/OSF which is a for of this "mbrusa" project https://github.com/emmebrusa/TSDZ2-Smart-EBike-860C that was developed for TSDZ2 Tongsheng motor when used with a 860C or SW102 display.
+This repository is a fork of this "mbrusa" project https://github.com/emmebrusa/TSDZ2-Smart-EBike-860C that was developed for TSDZ2 Tongsheng motor when used with a 860C or SW102 display.

-i made this fork to test experimental shiz to save and share :)

 The purpose here is to have a version that can be used on a TSDZ8 Tongsheng motor.